 Link building is the process of gaining new backlinks to your site through social sharing, content creation, public relations, promotion, and outreach.

 The purpose of link building is to improve the reach and footprint of your site by appearing on topically relevant and authoritative sites.
 This brings traffic from the site where the link was built, as well as improves your site’s authority by association.

 Backlink strategy can be as simple as sending a message to a blogger asking them to share a topically-relevant page with their audience, or as complex as building a 100-page guide that gets shared all over social media and industry sites.
 Let’s take a look at what link building is, some approaches to building quality links, and some pitfalls to avoid.

 A backlink is a link that exists on another website and leads back to your site.
+Natural backlinks are free links you acquire overtime or by building relationships.
+You do not pay for them.
 All backlinks (and all links in general) have 4 parts, which help the reader and search engine answer 4 distinct questions:

 - Anchor text, the text that is clickable and, hopefully, gives the user some context around what they’re about to click.